 The citric acid found in soda, along with its carbonation, can help polish sterling-silver jewelry that’s become dull.
 “Pour soda in a small bowl, put your jewelry in the bowl, and then gently scrub with an old toothbrush,” advises Dulude.
 “After, rinse the jewelry very well.”
 A clear soda is best, such as club soda, Sprite, or 7UP.
-Once clean, make sure you store your jewelry properly in order to protect it.

 Pots and pans

 It makes sense that you use your cherished pots and pans regularly, but this makes them susceptible to grease and grime accumulation.
 Luckily, soda will cut through even the oldest, most baked-on grease stains.
 Dulude says, “Pour soda in a bowl and dip your brush in it, then scrub the bottoms of pots and pans before rinsing.”
 For extra stubborn stains, CNET recommends pouring soda into the pot or pan and then cooking on low heat for 30 minutes.
 (For baking dishes, pop them into the oven with the soda on 250 for 30 minutes).
 Remove from the heat, allow time to cool, and then scrub at the stains with a scouring pad.
 These tricks might make you think twice about picking up an old and stained (but otherwise perfect) piece at the thrift store, too.
-However, if the dishes are really bad, it might be time to toss them.